 After the uninstallation is complete, proceed to reboot the system, take it out from the domain, and take out the AD computer objects to complete decommissioning of the server.

 In the final part of our blog series, we have shown you how to migrate email relaying receive connectors and application/devices to Exchange Server 2016.
 We have also taken you through the steps for decommissioning Exchange Server 2013.
 The process of migrating from Exchange 2013 to 2016 is time-consuming and involves numerous steps that you have to be careful not to miss.
 Trying to do this using native processes can be counterproductive for any IT team that has strict deadlines to meet.
 Fortunately, there are automated solutions, like ;Exchange Migration, that simplify and speed up Exchange migrations, allowing IT teams to focus on more important tasks.

 In our next series (Part 7), you can see how smoothly the automation software can help you migrate mailboxes from Exchange 2013 to Exchange 2016.

 Q. How much time does it take to uninstall Exchange Server 2013?

 A. After you have removed all the connections from Exchange Server 2013, it will be easier to uninstall it and not take much time.

 Q. How can I disable all the services of Exchange Server 2013?

 A. you need to go to the Run application and type services.msc to open all the services.
 Disable each Exchange Service one by one.

-Q. Can Kernel Migrator for Exchange uninstall the Exchange Server 2013?
+Q. Can Exchange Migrator uninstall the Exchange Server 2013?